owid/etl/.github/ISSUE_TEMPLATE/4-wizard-issue---.md

 ---
-name: "🪄 wizard/walkthrough issue"
+name: "wizard issue"
-about: For issues that involve `wizard` or `walkthrough` tool.
+about: For issues that involve `wizard` program.
-title: "[wizard or walkthrough]: meaningful title for the issue"
+title: "wizard: meaningful title for the issue"
-labels: wizard,walkthrough
+labels: wizard
 assignees: marigold,lucasrodes

 ---

 <!--
 INSTRUCTIONS
-Write a meaningful title that describes your issue with wizard (or walkthrough).
+Write a meaningful title that describes your issue with wizard.
 -->

 ### One-liner